Nervous System Healing • Mind-Body Restoration

 Saved Entries

-- 5 things you see
+- 5 things you can see right now

-- 4 things you can touch
+- 4 things you can physically touch

-- 3 things you hear
+- 3 things you can hear

 - 2 things you can smell